tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 If you want to dive in to trying out Tinkerbell, this tutorial sets it up locally using Vagrant.
 Vagrant manages the Tinkerbell installation for this tutorial's Provisioner, and runs both the Provisioner and Worker on VirtualBox or `libvirtd`.

+These docs were tested against v0.6.0 of github.com/tinkerbell/sandbox

 It covers some basic aspects of Tinkerbell's functionality:

 - setting up a Provisioner